Ali-Sahili/Transformer-based-Self-supervised-Learning/README.md

 # Transformer-based-Self-supervised-Learning
-Pytorch implementation of several transformer-based networks which learn in a self-supervised manner.
+Pytorch implementation of two transformer-based networks which learn in a self-supervised manner.

 ![](SSL.gif)